-Table C-7 - Tolerance exceptions
+Table 7 - Tolerance exceptions

 2. The difference between the colour displayed and the CIE colour defined in these specifications must be not greater than 16 Δ(u*,v*) units.
 If a monitor is independently tested, then the difference must not be greater than 8 Δ(u*,v*) units.